Profile: Priti Patel

 And shortly after Theresa May became Prime Minister - following the June 2016 EU referendum - Ms Patel was promoted to Secretary of State for International Development.

-Born in London to Gujarati parents who fled Uganda in the 1960s, she was educated at a comprehensive school in Watford.
+Born in London to Gujarati parents who fled Uganda in the 1960s, she was educated at Watford Grammar School for Girls.

 She went on to study at Keele and Essex universities before getting a job at Conservative Central Office, which she left to head up the press office for the Referendum Party, under Sir James Goldsmith, from 1995 to 1997.